ZestyTechnology/zesty-docs/docs/nimble/assembly.rst

     Insert worm

-    * Apply grease from silver packet to the Worm (part G) then insert in the bearing of the Bottom housing.
+    * Apply grease (10k CST silicon diff lube) from white tube to the Worm (part G) then insert in the bearing of the Bottom housing.

 Step 3
 ------